simon-norman/oyster-card-with-matt/README.md

 Using the method `touch_in` on an instance of Oystercard will update the `in_journey?` method to return `true`.
 Using the method `touch_out` on an instance of Oystercard will update the `in_journey?` method to return `false`.

+#### Minimum amount for journeys

+When the oystercard balance is less than 1 (EG when the oyster card is first created), calling the method `touch_in` on an instance of Oystercard will throw an error "Insufficient balance to touch in."